Snake River Basin

 The 1,000-mile Snake River flows into the Columbia, the largest North American river entering the Pacific Ocean.
 The Snake generates power for millions of people; supports vibrant tribal and agricultural communities and fisheries; is enjoyed by recreationists; and is a major vein for regional commerce.

-To address high water temperatures, The Freshwater Trust (TFT) supported Idaho Power Company (IPC) in designing and securing regulatory approval for a $350-million watershed restoration solution called the Snake River Stewardship Program (SRSP).
-The SRSP will fund more than 100 miles of riparian revegetation and dozens of river reengineering projects in the Mid-Snake River basin.
+To address high water temperatures, TFT also supported Idaho Power Company (IPC) in designing and securing regulatory approval for a $350-million watershed solution called the Snake River Stewardship Program (SRSP).
+The SRSP will fund more than 100 miles of riparian revegetation and dozens of river reengineering projects in the Mid-Snake River basin that will reduce surface area for solar loading, improve river depth and velocity, reduce nuisance aquatic plant growth, and improve habitat.
+As part of this program, IPC has already implemented major river restoration projects, including enhancements at Bayha and Rippee Islands.

 At A Glance

-Restoration Actions
+Conservation Actions

 Streamside revegetation | Floodplain enhancement | Sediment and nutrient runoff reduction through irrigation upgrades